stfc/PSyclone/lib/read_only/lfric/README.md

-This library implements the PSyData API to verify that variables declared read-only are not modified (overwritten) in a kernel call for an application using LFRic.
+This library implements the PSyData API to verify that variables declared read-only are not modified (overwritten) in a kernel call for an application using the LFRic infrastructure library.

 ## Dependencies

 This library uses the PSyData API to interface with the application.
 The following dependencies must be available:
-- The LFRIc infrastructure library.
+- The LFRic infrastructure library.
 This library is not included in PSyclone, and must already be compiled.
 - The ReadOnly and PSyData base classes, which are included in PSyclone.
 These Jinja templates are processed to create